FreemanMakesGames/DirectorySizeMonitor/README.md

 # Current Limitations
 1. Due to Python's GIL, performance can't be improved with multithreading.
 Scanning a large directory can take some minutes.
 2. Only a depth of 1 to 5 is supported.
 3. Re-displaying the results will always re-insert all entries into the views.
-This can be slow for scan results of large directories.
+This can be slow and take up to a few seconds, for scan results of large directories.
 4. Scanning the recycle bin on Windows isn't supported.